 Sho Shibuya for Lufthansa is an airline collab that is beautiful in both meaning and execution.
-Sho, a contemporary artist known for his deeply expressive gradient artwork, worked with the airline to create a gradient that mirrors the view from an airplane window. 🥲 But it get better—the gradient came to life on premium loungewear garments produced by TEKLA, available for customers in Lufthansa’s Allegris First Class cabin.
+Sho, a contemporary artist known for his deeply expressive gradient artwork, worked with the airline to create a gradient that mirrors the view from an airplane window. 🥲 But it gets better—the gradient came to life on premium loungewear garments produced by TEKLA, available for customers in Lufthansa’s Allegris First Class cabin.

-Delta is expanding their partnership with Shake Shack.
+Delta is expanding its partnership with Shake Shack.
 Speaking of beautiful airline collabs… I’m excited to hear that Shake Shack will be served on more Delta flights!
 Previously only available on First Class flights out of Boston, they'll now be served on those out of Atlanta, Los Angeles, New York-LaGuardia and Seattle.

 I recently had a staycation—review coming next week!—and I’m flying to family this weekend, so packing has been top of mind.
 Listen, I’ll never be a product minimalist, okay?
 But I’m also happy to report that, once an unapologetic maximalist, I’ve managed to majorly downsize my lineup.
 Now, I can fit all of my makeup in Calpak’s Clear Train Case and all of my toiletries in a slim travel bag from Amazon.
 (If that still seems excessive to you, you don’t want to know what it was like before, trust me.)